AnshuSharma-164/CSI4107_Assignment_1/README.txt

 STEP 5
 #################

-After running the trec_eval script, using the command
+After running the trec_eval script, using the command:

 	trec_eval Relevance.txt Results.txt

 we received the following results with an overall MAP score of 17% accuracy